carpentries/assessment/learner-assessment/JSON/20180711_longtermimpact.md

   },
   {
     "op": "core/column-rename",
-    "description": "Rename column Please tell us the most important way you were impacted as a result of completing a Carpentries workshop. to ImpactResponse", "oldColumnName": "Please tell us the most important way you were impacted as a result of completing a Carpentries workshop.", "newColumnName": "ImpactResponse"
-  },
-  {
-    "op": "core/column-rename",
     "description": "Rename column In what country was the workshop you attended held? to Country", "oldColumnName": "In what country was the workshop you attended held?", "newColumnName": "Country"